 FBI investigating possibility of 'criminal enterprise' in Jeffrey Epstein death, prisons chief admits

-FBI investigators probing the death of Jeffrey Epstein are looking into whether a "criminal enterprise" may have played a role, the Bureau of Prisons’ director revealed Tuesday during testimony on Capitol Hill.
+FBI investigators probing the death of Jeffrey Epstein are looking into whether a "criminal enterprise" may have played a role, the Bureau of Prisons’ director revealed Tuesday during testimony in front of the Senate Judiciary Committee.

-Kathleen Hawk Sawyer made the admission during a line of questioning involving Sen. Lindsay Graham, in front of the Senate Judiciary Committee.
+Kathleen Hawk Sawyer, who described the death as a "black eye on the entire Bureau of Prisons," made the admission when questioned by Sen. Lindsey Graham.

 “With a case this high profile, there has got to be either a major malfunction of the system or criminal enterprise at foot to allow this to happen.
-So are you looking at both, is the FBI looking at both?” the South Carolina Republican senator asked.
+So are you looking at both?
+Is the FBI looking at both?” the South Carolina Republican asked.

 “The FBI is involved and they are looking at criminal enterprise, yes,” Sawyer responded.